Bryan Armen Graham

 Anthony Joshua, left, was knocked down three times (officially) during Saturday’s knockout loss to Daniel Dubois.
 Photograph: Bradley Collyer/PA

 That’s all for tonight.
-Thanks as always for following along and be sure to check back shortly for our full report off tonight’s fight.
+Thanks as always for following along and be sure to read our full report off tonight’s fight.

 Eddie Hearn says that Joshua will exercise the rematch clause in his contract.
 Which means Dubois-Joshua II could be coming to a stadium near you.
 When Dubois is asked who he’d want to fight next, he’s to the point: “Maybe Usyk.
 A big shot at redemption.
 Anyone can get it.”